umbraco/UmbracoDocs/Contribute/Code-samples/index.md

 ### Use real-life samples

 The documentation often aims to explain complex scenarios and constructs within Umbraco, which means that code samples can be very useful to further the understanding.
-It is important that these code samples are *real-life* examples, meaning that is should be something that would make sense to add on a production site.
+It is important that these code samples are *real-life* examples, meaning that is should be something that would make sense to add to a production site.

+It can be a good idea to use *placeholders* for names, methods and other things, in order to keep the code samples as neutral and general as possible, althought that is not a requirement.

-With Umbraco, there are often many ways to acheive the same results, which means that is also makes sense to have more code samples on the same topic.
+With Umbraco, there are often more than one way to achieve a result, which means that is also makes sense to have more code samples on the same topic.

 ### Add only compilable samples